braeson-nyahera/Braeson-Nyahera/README.md

 - [e-learning-system](https://github.com/braeson-nyahera/e-learning-system) – Platform for online learning and collaboration.

 ## Bio
-Developer, and lifelong learner on a mission to turn ideas into solutions.
+Developer, Engineer, and lifelong learner on a mission to turn ideas into solutions.
 Whether it's building apps, crunching data, or exploring AI, I love pushing boundaries and connecting with fellow tech enthusiasts.

 ## Fun Fact
-My best code ideas come to me after midnight—powered by coffee and crazy playlists!
+My best code ideas come to me after midnight,powered by coffee and crazy playlists!

 ---

 Thanks for stopping by!
-Let’s connect, collaborate, and create something awesome.
+Let’s connect, collaborate and create something awesome.